rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 multiplication and addition, both of which are extremely fast on computers already.
 So, we will look at speeding up the minimax search.
 This requires limiting the number of positions the engine evaluates, a process known as *pruning*[^2].
-The specific pruning methods we will use are discussed in the next section.
+The specific pruning algorithms[^3] we will use are discussed in the next section.

 ### The Pruning Algorithms

 ### Measuring Their Effects

 Two things may change in the engine as a result of a pruning algorithm being
-applied: the move time and the win rate.
+applied: the move time and the rating[^4].
+Move time is easy to measure – it can simply be measured in units of time, such as milliseconds.

+Rating, however, is slightly more complicated: the standard method of rating chess players is known as the *Elo rating system*.
+This is an algorithm which can be used to rank chess players by assigning each player a number (generally between 0 and 4000), where a higher number represents a better player.
+For reference, the current chess world champion has an Elo rating of 2870, while a beginner generally has a rating of around 1000.
+With every game played, the ratings of both players is updated based upon who won and who was expected to win.
+For example, if a 2000-rated player wins against a 500-rated player, this win was expected (as the winner is rated so much higher than the loser), and so the winner gains few-to-no points and the loser loses few-to-no points.
+If instead the weaker player had won, this is highly unexpected, and so they would gain a significant number of points while the higher-rated player would lose a significant number.
+After playing many games, the ratings of both players will become relatively accurate and stable, with only minor changes occurring every now and then.

 Imagine, for example, a pruning algorithm that halves the amount of time taken to come up with a move, but always causes the engine to choose bad moves – we need a way of showing that this is, overall, a bad thing to do.
 Specifically, we need a way of scoring the pruning algorithms in order to find the best of those we looked at.

 In the field of data compression there is a method for comparing compression algorithms known as the *Weissman score*.
-I will use an adapted form of
+I will use an adapted form of Weissman to score pruning algorithms:
-Weissman:

 \\[ S = \frac{\displaystyle R}{\displaystyle \bar R} \frac{\displaystyle \bar T}{\displaystyle T} \\]

+Here, \\( S \\) is a number representing the overall

 ### Programming Diary